umbraco/UmbracoDocs/Implementation/Controllers/index.md

 See [Reference documentation on Umbraco Api Controllers for full details](../../../Reference/Routing/WebApi/index.md)

-##Umbraco Authorized Controllers & Attributes
+##Umbraco Authorized Controllers and Attributes

 An Umbraco Authorized controller is used when the controller requires member or user authentication (authN) and/or authorization (authZ).
 If either the authN or authZ fail the controller will return a "401 - unathorized response."

 ### Back office Authorization

-The Umbraco Authorized controllers & attributes for back office users are:
+The Umbraco Authorized controllers and attributes for back office users are:

 #### MVC

 Any MVC Controller or Action that is attributed with `Umbraco.Web.Mvc.UmbracoAuthorizeAttribute` will authenticate the request for a back office user.
 A base class implementation that already exists with this attribute is: `Umbraco.Web.Mvc.UmbracoAuthorizedController`.
 These MVC controllers are not auto-routed.
+See [Routing requirements for backoffice authentication](../../../Reference/Routing/Authorized/index.md) for more details on routing requirements.

 #### WebApi